Recipe Video with Pete Zuck, Vegetable Product Manager, R&D

 Bake 15 minutes.

 Remove from hot oven.
 Flip slices over, brush the remaining glaze onto both sides, and sprinkle slices with sesame seeds.

 Return slices to the oven and bake until the squash is cooked through and the glaze darkens to a deep, lustrous brown and the squash has softened but can still be handled without falling apart.
-This may take 10-20 minutes, depending on the density of the squash and oven temperatures.
+This may take 10–20 minutes, depending on the density of the squash and oven temperature.